zodb/zodbshootout/doc/install-buildout.rst

  Creating a Complete Test Environment Using Buildout
 =====================================================

+.. note:: Using buildout will download and compile native programs
+          including databases and memcached.
+Most users should use their operating system's package manager to install the required databases and services and pip to install zodbshootout and the python dependencies.

+.. caution:: The buildout configuration distributed with zodbshootout
+             should be considered a sample.
+It has undergone limited testing, and is only supported on Python 2 and OS X and certain flavors of Linux.
+Other Unix platforms will have to tweak it.

 First, be sure you have certain packages installed so you can compile software.
 Ubuntu and Debian users should do this (tested with Ubuntu 8.04, Ubuntu 9.10, Debian Etch, and Debian Lenny)::